utiasDSL/util-uwb-dataset/index.md

 <img src="files/images/flight-meas-comp.png" alt="" width="800">

-It can be observed that in dynamic NLOS scenarios (see Figure 13e and f), the induced measurement errors do not remain consistent.
+It can be observed that in dynamic NLOS scenarios (see the figure e and f above), the induced measurement errors do not remain consistent.
 The experiment process with dynamic obstacles are shown with the following animations as examples.
 <div style="clear: both;">
   <div style="float: left; margin-left 3em;">
     <img src="files/videos/const4-trial5-tdoa2-traj3.gif" alt="" width="48%">